-I have audited the separate financial statements of Grupo Argos S.A. (the Company), which comprise the separate statement of financial position as at December 31, 2021 and the separate statements of income, comprehensive income, changes in equity and cash flows for the year then ended and notes comprising significant accounting policies and other explanatory information.
+I have audited the separate financial statements of Grupo Argos S.A. (the Company), which comprise the separate statement of financial position as at December 31, 2022 and the separate statements of income and comprehensive income, changes in equity, and cash flows for the year then ended, and notes comprising significant accounting policies and other explanatory information.

-In my opinion, the aforementioned separate financial statements faithfully taken from the books and attached to this report, present fairly, in all material respects, the separate financial position of the Company as of December 31 of 2021, the separate results of its operations and its separate cash flows for the year ending on that date, in accordance with Accounting and Financial Information Standards accepted in Colombia, applied uniformly with the previous year, except for the one-time application as of December 31, 2021 of the voluntary exemption allowed by Decree 1311 of 2021 Accounting alternative to mitigate the effects of the income tax rate change in the 2021 taxable period.
+In my opinion, the aforementioned separate financial statements, prepared with information faithfully taken from the books and attached to this Report, present fairly, in all material respects, the separate financial position of the Company as at December 31 of 2022, the separate results of its operations and its separate cash flows for the year ending on that date, in accordance with Accounting and Financial Information Standards accepted in Colombia, applied on a basis consistent with that of the preceding year, except for the one-time application as of December 31, 2022 of the voluntary exemption allowed by Decree 2617 of 2022 "Accounting alternative to mitigate the effects of the change in the income tax rate and the change in the occasional income tax rate in taxable period 2022".